kragorg/dng/appendices/Appendix E — Campaign Timeline.md

 The adventure began in 835 Post-Divergence (PD).
 This timeline refers to the day the party arrived in Palebank Village as “Day 1”.

 ### Thunsheer 835 PD
+- **20 Thunsheer,** _Day 18_.
+Continued exploration of Salsvault.
+Defeated a Rug of Smothering, several magically animated kitchen knives, and a mass of undead snakes.
+Discovered Ferol Sal’s note.
 - **19 Thunsheer,** _Day 17_.
 The party arrived at the entrance to Salsvault and dispatched several ice mephits encountered outside.
 Halite and Whisper discovered a cavern containing an imprisoned fire elemental.
 The party entered Salsvault and began exploring it, encountering and defeating animated armors and zombies.
 - **18 Thunsheer,** _Day 16_.
 The party encountered a revenant seeking someone named “Lucien”.
 - **17 Thunsheer,** _Day 15_.
 The griffin left the party.
 Halite found a white dragon egg and Kragor insisted on bringing it with them.